 He is survived by his four daughters, Sue Ellen Bibby of Dunellen, Maureen Stahl (James) of Seaville, Debra Whatley of Washington, and Tara Laing of Glen Gardner.
 He was “Pop” to his 11 grandchildren, Brennan Bibby Quagliana, Dennis Patrick Bibby III, and Sean Bibby; James Stahl, Jr., Caitlin Nickel, and Ceili Stahl; Catherine Sutter, Maren Hollenback, and Peder Sarsten; and Robert and Bridget Laing; and “Great Pop” to his 15 great-grandchildren Nathaniel, Jayden, Julian, Jordan, Gianna, Brielle, Arabella, Annabelle, Henry, Kieran, Vivian, Rylen, Evelyn, Peder, and Maeve.
 He is also survived by his sister, Jean Soper of Middlesex and a host of nieces and nephews.

 Friends may call at the funeral home on Sunday, September 15 from 2:00-6:00 pm.
 A Mass of Christian Burial will be celebrated on Monday, September 16 at 10:30 am at Our Lady of the Mount Church, 167 Mt.
 Bethel Road in Warren.
 Interment will follow at Holy Cross Cemetery in Basking Ridge.
 In lieu of flowers, donations may be made in his memory to Our Lady of the Mount.

-To send flowers to Kenneth E Whatley's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kenneth E Whatley, please visit our floral store.